iris-hep/iris-hep.github.io/pages/projects/tpc.md

 During the initial phase of IRIS-HEP, the team worked with a variety of implementations to improve code and ensure interoperability.
-The first goal was to get all commonly-used storage implementations for the LHC to provide aan HTTP endpoint.
+The first goal was to get all commonly-used storage implementations for the LHC to provide an HTTP endpoint.
 Initially, the goal was set to get one site to get more that 30% of its data using the HTTP protocol.
 This was accomplished in 2020; for 2021, the goal is to have every LHC _site_ to use HTTP-TPC.